 They’re wild and wooly, snuggly and bouncy, and they’re responsible for some of the greatest stuff on Earth.
 What are we talking about?
 Why sheep of course!
 These baaaa-d boys are out there giving you the comfiest of socks, the warmest of sweaters, and some of the best cheese you can imagine outside of a cattle farm.

-History of Hug A Sheep Day
+History of National Hug A Sheep Day

 The original National Hug A Sheep Day was set on the birthday of Punkin, the first sheep the Crazy Sheep Lady of Equinox Farms ever called her own.
 Punkin was rescued from the Bluegrass Stockyards in 1992 to prevent something bad from happening to him.

-Thus came to pass Hug A Sheep Day, and from there it slowly but surely grew to be an international affair with farms holding open farm days and other related events to help people show up and hug a sheep!
+Thus came to pass National Hug A Sheep Day, and from there it slowly but surely grew to be an international affair with farms holding open farm days and other related events to help people show up and hug a sheep!

-How to celebrate Hug A Sheep Day
+How to celebrate National Hug A Sheep Day

 Look to see if there are open farm days going on nearby and pop by for a visit.
-No farm days available nearby?
-Then go down to your local craft store and get yourself a bundle of wool, after all if you can’t hug a sheep, you can learn how to spin and knit their wool into wonderful, warm, durable clothing!
+Are there no farm days available nearby?
+Then go down to your local craft store and get yourself a bundle of wool, after all, if you can’t hug a sheep, you can learn how to spin and knit their wool into wonderful, warm, durable clothing!